 As this is a working farm, the practices of the farm change as much as the seasons of the year change.
 Visitors are able to view the animals and even feed them as well.

 You can feed the animals from a wagon or a car.
 The petting area also lets guests get up and close.

 Visitors also have the chance to take pictures and look at the farmhouses.
 This is a great day out, and it is open on a seasonal basis.

 - Address: 4147 County Route 114, Sugarcreek, Ohio 44681

 - Phone: 330-893-4200 | Website | Facebook | Instagram

-Have you found your way to Petting Farms in Ohio yet?
-What is your favorite petting farm?
-We'd love to know what you think about your favorite petting farm!
+Have you found your way to any Petting Farms in Ohio yet?
+Which is your favorite?
+We’d love to know what you think about your favorite petting farm!
 Let us know by commenting below.

-Did you know that there are also a few zoos in Ohio as well?
+Did you know that there are also a few zoos in Ohio?